This Instant Pot Pulled Pork is the ultimate recipe to make tender and flavorful pulled pork from a Pork Butt or Shoulder.

 - Remove any skin and fat from the pork shoulder, pat dry, and cut it into large chunks.

-- Combine the salt, pepper, chili powder, onion powder, garlic and mustard powder in a small bowl.
+- Combine the paprika, salt, pepper, chili powder, garlic salt and mustard powder in a small bowl.
 Coat each piece of pork with the rub.

 - Add the beef stock to the pot and whisk rapidly to scrap all the browned bits off the bottom.
-Add back in the pork, along with the onion, garlic, celery and bay leaves.
+Add back in the pork, along with the onion and garlic.

 - Secure the lid on the Instant Pot and set the valve to sealing.